cs440-team9/CS440-Project/integration/README.md

 ### Open Library API

+- Add bash script to automate adding a letter to search queries
 - Also for queries 'ab' to 'zb'
 - Retrieved and integrated books from Open Library API with queries from 'a' to 'z', and 'aa' to 'za'.